tmowreen97/Phase-4-Project/README.md

 ## Setup

-Start by **cloning** this repository in your terminal, and opening the programe in your code editor.
+Start by **cloning** this repository in your terminal, and opening the program in your code editor.
+Ensure you're in the Phase-4-Project directory by typing cd Phase-4-Project.

 For the backend:
 Make sure to run *bundle install* to install all the dependencies. \